seatgeek/SGImageCache/README.markdown

 reuses the existing task, and if necessary will move it from `slowQueue` to `fastQueue`, depending on which image fetch method was used.
 This ensures that there will be only one network request per URL, regardless of how many times it's been asked for.

+### Intelligent image releasing on memory warning

+If you use `SGImageView` instead of `UIImageView`, and load the image via one of the `setImageForURL:` methods, off screen image views will release their `image` on memory warning, and subsequently restore them from cache if the image view returns to screen.
+This allows off screen but still existing view controllers (eg a previous controller in a nav controller's stack) to free up memory that would otherwise be unnecessarily retained, and reduce the chances of your app being terminated by iOS in limited memory situations.